Shubhra-1/AT4PM/README.md

-The challenges encountered by the students with motor disability:
+The challenges encountered by the students with motor disability, while using a computer, are given below:

 * [Challenges](./Challenges.md)